 Note: Because of funding restrictions, work on Mini-Projects must be done before the end of the fiscal year, June 30.

-All faculty are eligible to apply for a mini-grant (GTAs and visiting professors are not eligible).
+Currently employed faculty who are undertaking the proposed project are eligible to apply for a mini-grant (GTAs are not eligible).
 Faculty must commit to spending 1-2 weeks of full-time summer work on their projects.
 Applicants who have held mini-project grants in the past may apply again, but priority will be given to those who have not had recent support.
 Note: If you have a Final Report overdue, you are ineligible for additional OID funding until the report is submitted.

 Projects will be evaluated according to the following four criteria: